 PRO TIP: if you are unsure about when the beef jerky is done, pull out one skewer and allow it to cool for 10 minutes.
 If you like the texture you are done, if not pop it back in for 30 minutes and retest.

 Allow the beef jerky to cool and remove it from the skewers.
 I keep ours wrapped in the fridge (mostly because Ohio summers are HUMID).
 But this chili lime beef jerky travels great so don’t worry about keeping it cold.
+It will last a week properly wrapped in the pantry or two weeks in the fridge.
+See below for longer-term storage options.

 Chili Lime Beef Jerky